kmccabe87/QR-Code-Image-to-URL/README.md

     2026-04-15_decoded_qr.xlsx
 ```

-✔ File is saved in a dedicated folder
+✔ File is saved automatically
-✔ Date added automatically
+✔ Date added to filename
+✔ No manual paths required

 ---